 From there you pass through the Bakerville area with its stands of Eucalyptus alba (white smooth bark and large leaves.)

-Just after Bakerville is the Stannary Hills turn off take the road to the left and you come to the Jumna Creek area, which is the most accessible place to view the purple wattle – Acacia purpureapetala and Grevillea glossadenia.
+Just after Bakerville is the Stannary Hills turn off take the road to the left and you come to the Jumna Creek area, which is the most accessible place to view the ground cover purple wattle – Acacia purpureapetala and Grevillea glossadenia.

 From the Jumna area you climb the Irvinebank range then past stands of Cycads and into Irvinebank.